nomicness/a-whole-new-world/laws.md

 **311.** A proposal must be voted on by more than 50% of active players (a quorum) in order to be resolved (accepted or rejected) unless otherwise noted in the rules.
 Any time after a proposal has reached a quorum it may be resolved by its creator.
 A rule-change is a proposal.

-**315.** VOTING INCENTIVE: All players who vote on a rule-change proposal shall receive one (1) point.
+**315.** VOTING INCENTIVE: All players who vote on a rule-change proposal shall roll 2d6+1 and receive a number of points equal to the value of the roll.

 **316.** No law may target a specific player.